CryptoBets/Beth/README.md

  This means that in this case both players has odds `2:1`.
  Even the biggest betting office can not give you such a good odds because they need to stay safely in profit.
  Usually you get `1.8:1` when there are equal chances for both players. <br/>
- &nbsp; &nbsp; We are updating odds on our website after each bet but winners are payed by odds in the time of contract closure.
+ &nbsp; &nbsp; We are updating odds on our website every **5 min** but winners are payed by odds in the time of contract closure.
- That is usually **three hours before match time**.
+ That is usually **few hours before match time**.
  When the match is closed you can not make bet or discard your bet anymore.

  #### 2) Fees